Top 5 Radiator Fan Not Working Symptoms

 Another way to know that your radiator fan is not working is that your engine will start overheating.
 Engine overheating is one of the major symptoms of a radiator fan that is not working.

 The primary function of a radiator fan is to control temperature and optimize heat.
-When the fan fails, there is no way to keep the coolant at the appropriate temperature.
-Your engine will start running hot.
+When the fan fails, there is no way to keep the coolant at the appropriate temperature, so your engine will start running hot.

 3. Strange and Loud Noise